shawna-p/EasyRenPyGui/README.md

 The quick_menu screen `Q.Save` and `Q.Load` buttons have been removed.

+There is no navigation screen.
+Code which previously was found in the navigation screen is copied between the main_menu screen and the game_menu screen.
+These two screens have their own version of what used to be the navigation screen and thus can be modified without affecting one another.

 ### Additions

 The following features not normally included in a default Ren'Py project are included in this template: